curium-rocks/kube-admission-controller-starter/README.md

 3) [ ] Point badges in README.md to correct location for you repo
 3) [ ] Update [renovate.json](./renovate.json) to meet desired behavior for your needs, docs can be found [here](https://docs.renovatebot.com).
 4) [ ] Update this readme to reflect your project name and info
+5) [ ] Rename all `kube-admission-controller-starter` references to match your project name